ravikaran90/Malicious_IP_Checker/README.md

 # Malicous_IP_Checker
 Malicious IP checker checks regarding the maliciousness of an IP address by checking it's reputation against various websites such as AbuseIPDB and VirusTotal.
-You can also report an IP address which you feel is malicious back to the community of AbuseIPDB.
+It shows you the abuse contact and the domain information from WHOIS and you can also report the IP address which you feel is malicious back to the community of AbuseIPDB.